-Re-Admission Students who have voluntarily withdrawn from the University or who have been suspended and wish to return must apply for re-admission through the Office of Admission.
-For the purposes of this policy, "voluntarily withdrawn" includes any atypical break in enrollment or student status.
+Re-Admission Students who have voluntarily withdrawn from the University, or who have been suspended and wish to return must apply for re-admission through the Office of Admission.
+Students that were placed on academic probation at the end of their previous semester and have had a break in enrollment must also re-apply.
+For the purposes of this policy, "voluntarily withdrawn" is defined as a student that withdrew from the University prior to the end of term (received grades of W).